-As seen in Figure 24, the frequency response observed with inertia constant (H) reduced by approximately 50% are slightly inferior to the system frequency response with 100% of the inertia constant.
+As seen in Figure 91 the frequency response observed with inertia constant (H) reduced by approximately 50% are slightly inferior to the system frequency response with 100% of the inertia constant.
 However, the simulation indicated an overall stable response.
-The summary of the system frequency response characteristics for the Eastern Interconnection is provided in Figure 25.
-As seen in Figure 19, the nadir point for the frequency in New York is reduced along with an increased ROCOF.
-As there was no change in this simulation to the governor response, the primary frequency response through

-15 seconds is insignificantly changed.
+The summary of the system frequency response characteristics for the Eastern Interconnection is provided in Figure 92.
+As seen in Figure 92, the nadir point for the frequency in New York is reduced along with an increased ROCOF.
+As there was no change in this simulation to the governor response, the primary frequency response through 15 seconds is insignificantly changed.

-Figure 91: System Frequency Response with External Area Inertia Constant (H) Reduced by Approx. 50%
+Figure 66: System Frequency Response with External Area Inertia Constant (H) Reduced by Approx. 50%

-Figure 92: Summary of System Frequency Response Characteristics-With H Reduced by Approx. 50% in External Areas
+Figure 67: Summary of System Frequency Response Characteristics - With H Reduced by Approx. 50% in External Areas

-Description Nadir Point (Hz) Rate of Change of Frequency (Hz/Sec) Settling Frequency (Hz) (10 Seconds) Equivalent Eastern Interconnection System Inertia (Heq) Eastern Interconnection Inertia Online (MVA-s) Case 3 N-1-1 OSW Max 59.75 -2.87 59.89 3.38 1,657,602 Case 3 N-1-1 OSW Max with 50% Inertia Constant 59.72 -2.99 59.9 1.75 857,026
+Desc cription Nadir Point (Hz) Rate of Change of Frequency (Hz/Sec) Settling Frequency (Hz) (10 Seconds) Equivalent Eastern Interconnection System Inertia (Heq) Eastern Interconnection Inertia Online (MVA-s) Case 3 N N-1-1 OSW Max 59.75 -2.87 59.89 3.38 1,657,602 Case 3 N Max w Inertia N-1-1 OSW vith 50% Constant 59.72 -2.99 59.9 1.75 857,026

 In addition to the expectation for reduced system inertia with increased renewable resource penetration it is also anticipated that the governor responsiveness may be increasingly squelched.
-To account for this expectation an additional evaluation was performed, in addition to the reduction in inertia by 50%, by squelching the governor response characteristics of generators in the eastern interconnection that have more than 200 MVA in capacity and that are classified as full responsive.
-61
+To account for this expectation an additional evaluation was performed, in addition to the reduction in inertia by 50%, by squelching the governor response characteristics of generators in the eastern interconnection that have more than 200 MVA in capacity and that are classified as full responsive.31

-$^{61}$ See ERAG MMWG Manual for the process on changing a governor response to squelched.

-The system frequency response and response characteristics seen for this condition for the loss of OSW are shown in Figure 26.
-The frequency response characteristics for this condition are the same as shown in Figure 25 with 50% inertia constant.
-As observed from comparing Figure 24 to Figure 26 and Figure 25 to Figure 27, the change in nadir point in each area is not impacted by squelching the governor response as the nadir point is primarily impacted by system inertia.
+$^{^{31}}$ See ERAG MMWG Manual for the process on changing a governor response to squelched.
+The system frequency response and response characteristics seen for this condition for the loss of OSW are shown in Figure 93.
+The frequency response characteristics for this condition are the same as shown in Figure 92 with 50% inertia constant.
+As observed from comparing Figure 91 to Figure 93 and Figure 92 to Figure 94, the change in nadir point in each area is not impacted by squelching the governor response as the nadir point is primarily impacted by system inertia.
 However, the frequency recovery response is different.
-In the case with system inertia reduced by 50%, the bus frequency recovers to 59.9 Hz in 10 seconds with increased frequency improvement seen through 15 seconds, whereas in the case with system inertia reduced by 50% and generators squelched, the frequency does not recovery to 59.9 Hz by 15 seconds.
+In the case with system inertia reduced by 50%, the bus frequency recovers to 59.9 Hz in 10-seconds with increased frequency improvement seen through 15-seconds, whereas in the case with system inertia reduced by 50% and generators squelched, the frequency does not recovery to 59.9 Hz by 15-seconds.
 Thus, it is seen from this analysis that reduction in system inertia can degrade the frequency nadir and ROCOF, while the reduction in the governor response capabilities impacts the stabilizing and recovery characteristics of the system frequency response.